 - Eton College’s rare book and manuscript library – by special appointment

 Following time at leisure for lunch in Windsor, we will end our tour with a special visit to the Eton College Library, a rare book and manuscript library of international importance.
-Eton College was founded by King Henry VI in 1440 for the education of 70 King’s Scholars.
+Eton College was founded by King Henry VI in 1440 for the education of seventy King’s Scholars.
 In addition to the King’s Scholars housed in ‘College’, there are now over 1200 ‘Oppidan’ boys at the school in 24 other boarding houses, making Eton the largest boarding school for boys in the United Kingdom.
-On display in the 18th Century College Library, will be a selection of treasures from the archives, including a rare copy on paper of the Gutenberg Bible, notable for having retained a very early binding, made in the German university city of Erfurt.
+On display in the 18th-century College Library, will be a selection of treasures from the archives.
+These include a rare copy on paper of the Gutenberg Bible, notable for having retained a very early binding, made in the German university city of Erfurt.

 This evening we gather at the hotel for a farewell dinner.
 (Overnight Windsor) BD

-Day 16: Tuesday 17 October, Windsor – London Heathrow
+Day 16: Tuesday 17 October, Windsor – London Heathrow.
+Tour Ends.

 - Airport transfer for participants departing on the ASA ‘designated’ flight